orangejuice/blog/data/activity/book-董梅红楼梦讲义-2022/record.en.md

 ---
-title: Lecture Notes on Dream of the Red Chamber by Dong Mei
+title: Dong Mei's Lectures on Dream of the Red Chamber
-slug: lecture-notes-on-dream-of-the-red-chamber-by-dong-mei
 category: book
 status: todo
 rating: 0